Flotomate/product_docs/source/patch-management/patch-approval.rst

    :align: center
    :alt: figure 48
 ::
     d.
-Select D is where you select the Computer Group/Groups; Computers in them are the ones that are going to deploy the Patches.
+Section D is where you set your target computers.
+Patch will be deployed in the target computers.
+Here you can set the following things:

-       You can select multiple groups with their own set of Computers.
-You can create a new group using the **Create Computer Group** button (:doc:`Learn More <manage-computer-groups>`).
+       i.
+Set a :ref:`Remote Office <add-remote-office>`.
+This will allow auto selection of multiple computers from a Remote Office's network may or may not be based on include and exclude conditions.

+       ii.
+Set :ref:`individual <Adding of Computers from List>` computers.

+       iii.
+Set a different :ref:`Scope<Adding Multiple Scopes>` (Target) if there are multiple Remote Offices.

     e.
 Section E is where you set the review period (in days) for Auto-Approval.
        A review period starts whenever a Deployment Request is created by the Test Task (a Test Task can create multiple Requests each one with its own review period).
        At the end of a period, the selected Patches in a Deployment Request are auto-approved if the installations have been unanimously successful.

--  Make all the necessary selections and click on **Create** to start the Test Task.
+-  When you are done with the fields and options, click on **Create** to start the Test Task.

 .. _status-test-task:

 View Status of Test Task
 ------------------------